pv-ajay-thota/Get-InstalledRoles/README.md

 # Get-InstalledRoles
-get Installed roles in a server
+get Installed roles in a Computer